 Paint sprayers are a blessing for many projects, but consider these points before you hit that 1-Click Purchase on Amazon:

 - Prep Is an Absolute Killer: The prep work for using paint sprayers (masking tape, tarps, etc.) is brutal.
 Literally, every single thing that will not be painted must be covered.
 There is no "wiggle room" like you might have with rollers or brushes.

-- They Are Difficult To Clean: Cleaning paint sprayers has to be factored into the entire "time cost" of the project.
+- They Are Difficult To Clean: Cleaning paint sprayers have to be factored into the entire "time cost" of the project.
 And unlike brushes or rollers, there are no half-measures or cheats in cleaning sprayers–it is all or nothing, and it must be done immediately.
 If not, your expensive sprayer will get clogged up

 - Cheap Sprayers Make Your Life Harder: Paint sprayers on the cheaper end of the scale can often be practically worthless.
 Contrast this with other remodeling tools, such as lower-end miter saws or cordless drills, which are not exactly miraculous but do the job sufficiently enough to warrant the purchase.
 But dirt-cheap paint sprayers are usually more trouble than they are worth.

 - Not Worth It For Small Jobs: Paint sprayers are a terrible choice for small jobs.
 You may spend more time with prep work and clean-up than you will with the actual painting.

 Benefits of Paint Sprayers

 - Large Spaces Easier: The best thing about paint sprayers is that they allow you to cover wide swaths with less effort than you would with paint rollers or brushes.

 - Great For Rough Textures: Sprayers allow you to override surface imperfections such as bumps, gaps, cracks, and other things that often cause problems for paint rollers or brushes.